What entitlements are available and which ones might I be able to use?

 Yes, you will receive a reminder:

-This message will come from HMRC.
+This message will come from GOV.UK.
 Please remember to make sure that your details are up to date.

 How long does reconfirmation usually take?